Subliminal01/Sentiment-analysis/README.md

 # Sentiment-analysis
-Herein, sentiments of people are predicted based on their reviews.
+Herein, moods of people are predicted based on their reviews of some movies.